-REPORT OF THE DIRECTORS FOR THE YEAR ENDED JUNE 30, 2024
+REPORT OF THE DIRECTORS FOR THE YEAR ENDED JUNE 30, 2025

-The directors are pleased to present the Annual Report of MCB USD Short Duration Fund Ltd for the year ended June 30, 2024 as set out on pages 3 to 45.
+The directors are pleased to present the Annual Report of MCB USD Short Duration Fund Ltd for the year ended June 30, 2025.

-This report was approved by the Board of Directors on September 26, 2024.
+This report was approved by the Board of Directors on September 23, 2025.